irmen/prog8/docs/source/programming.rst

     This is required if you want calculations to have floating point precision when the values aren't float already.

 wrd(x)
-    Explicitly convert the byte x to a word.
+    Explicitly convert the value x to a signed word (sign extended).
-    This is required if you want calculations to have word precision when the values are bytes.
+    This is required if you want calculations to have word precision when the values are different types.

-wrdhi(x)
+uwrd(x)
-    Explicitly convert the byte x to a word, where x will be the high byte (msb) in the word.
+    Explicitly convert the byte x to an unsigned word.
-    This can be useful in calculations with word precision when the values are bytes.
+    This is required if you want calculations to have unsigned word precision when the values are different types.

+b2ub(x)
+    Convert signed byte to unsinged byte.
+Uses 2's complement if dealing with a negative number.

+ub2b(x)
+    Convert an unsigned byte to a signed byte.
+Uses 2's complement to deal with negative numbers.

 any(x)
     1 ('true') if any of the values in the non-scalar (array or matrix) value x is 'true' (not zero), else 0 ('false')

 all(x)
 	1 ('true') if all of the values in the non-scalar (array or matrix) value x are 'true' (not zero), else 0 ('false')